Home Automotive

 Improved Battery Technology

-• Longer driving range: Supports extended travel
+• Longer driving range: Supports extended travel.

-• Better durability: Supports long-term usage
+• Better durability: Supports long-term usage.

-• Public charging points: Available in more locations
+• Public charging points: Available in more locations.

-• Home charging setups: Support daily convenience
+• Home charging setups: Support daily convenience.

-• Faster charging systems: Improve usability
+• Faster charging systems: Improve usability.

 Smarter Energy Management